Joanna KeelMay 22, 2024

 An inclusive career site must meet WCAG 2.0 standards, and Phenom's comes with canvases and widgets that are creative and pre-approved for compliance.

-In addition to enhancing the candidate experience, the full Phenom Talent Experience Management (TXM) platform unifies every key stakeholder in the talent lifecycle to help organizations better attract, engage, convert, and retain top talent at scale.
-With AI-powered analytics and features like a Talent CRM, fit scores, SMS and email campaigns, your team can nurture potential leads and move them through the funnel with ease.
+Phenom CX is full of invaluable resources and tools that are all aimed at helping your teams attract, engage, and convert top talent at scale.
+With AI-powered analytics and features like Candidate Discovery, dynamic Fit Scores, SMS campaigns, email drip campaigns, and a Talent CRM, your team can nurture potential leads and move them through the funnel with ease.

 “Phenom's platform has helped Mercy to be on the front end of innovation and technology while using artificial intelligence to increase our sourcing and recruitment efforts," Kayla Drady, Mercy's Director of Talent Acquisition Strategy and Operations said.
 "Leveraging Phenom's CRM has been crucial to our success in reaching candidates as quickly as possible with the text messaging capabilities and sending candidates engaging content."